The Vancouver Bach Choir is an adult symphonic choir that performs concerts at the Orpheum Theatre and other venues

 Behind the Keys

-February 14th, 2020 – a special (and romantic) Valentine’s Day fundraising concert took place at 7:30 pm at the Orpheum Annex at 823 Seymour Street (on the 2nd Floor) in Vancouver.
-The concert featured Maestro Leslie Dala on piano.
+April 9th, 2022 – a special fundraising gala takes place at 7:30 pm at the Orpheum Annex at 823 Seymour Street in Vancouver.
+The event features performances by Leslie Dala and Rachel Fenion.

-December 14th, 2019 – the highly popular annual concert took place at 7:30 pm at the Orpheum Theatre at 601 Smithe Street.
+April 17th, 2022 – the expressive concert happens at 3:00 pm at the Orpheum Theatre at 601 Smithe Street.
 The Bach Choir is joined by the Sarabande Chamber Choir and other guests.

 Bach Choir Programs